 All administrative, faculty, professional and classified staff employees, except graduate assistants and associates, who are currently employed at 50 percent time or more, are eligible to participate in ISPP program fee reduction program.
 Individuals must remain University employees throughout the duration of the ISPP Program.
-Eligible employees, who hold a DPD verification statement or doctorate degree, who apply and are accepted for the ISPP Internship Program will pay 25% of the ISPP program fee, plus any additional fees for required materials and optional supplies.
+Eligible employees who apply and are accepted for the ISPP Internship Program will pay 25% of the ISPP program fee, plus any additional fees for required materials and optional supplies.
 Supervisory approval is required before application to the ISPP program to verify ISPP internship hours and work expectations can both be met for the duration of the ISPP.